vmware-tanzu/secrets-manager/docs/_pages/0220-init-container.md

       - name: main
         image: vsecm/example-using-init-container:latest

-      # … Truncated  …
+      # ...
+Truncated  ...

       initContainers:
       - name: init-container
         image: vsecm/vsecm-ist-init-container:latest
 ```

-It’s the `init-container` that waits until the workload acquires a secret.
+It's the `init-container` that waits until the workload acquires a secret.

 ## Registering Secrets to the Workload